aijame/aijame.github.io/README.md

 # Founding Editor

 “If academia can’t evolve with AI, then it deserves to be replaced by journals like this one.
-The LAJAN is for those liberal scientists who were told they didn’t belong in academia by bullying— because sometimes, exile is where innovation begins.”
+The LAJAN is for those liberal researchers who were told they didn’t belong in academia or got bullied— because sometimes, exile is where innovation begins.”

 > DANIEL SAATCHI

-Artist | Computational Scientists | Concept Technology Designer
+Artist | Computational Scientist | Concept Technology Designer

 [<img width="28" height="28" alt="image" src="https://github.com/user-attachments/assets/8b57496f-0b94-4e6a-9283-0bd2ed09f94f" />](https://scholar.google.com/citations?user=Uv7KQxEAAAAJ&hl=en)
    [<img width="28" height="28" alt="image" src="https://github.com/user-attachments/assets/86aa6640-2071-44c3-a4bd-80d0283a0e69" /> ](https://about.me/danielsaatchi)